-What happens when you withdraw money from a retirement account?
+What happens when you withdraw money early from a retirement account?

 When money gets tight, you might start thinking about raiding your retirement nest egg.
 Before you do, we urge you to consider how much it will truly cost you.
 By comparing different options, you’ll be able to figure out if withdrawing that money makes financial sense for you.